 The Geeky Medics Blog is a place to share your experiences as a medical student or doctor.
 You can write about specific cases, reflect on your experiences, write about learning points from your time at medical school, or really anything else that you think would be interesting, helpful and inspiring for readers.
-You can pitch us with the idea for your blog post here.
+Below we have provided some guidance on writing your blog post, including things to avoid.

 Some examples might include:

-- Your first time in surgery/other memorable experience.
+Your first time in surgery or another memorable experience.

 These are all just ideas and of course, you may have your own that differ from these.
 Whatever you choose to write about, please make sure to use our “Dos and Don’ts Checklist” below to keep your writing appropriate and relevant.